ksu-is/Next-Gen-Jeopardy/README.md

 There will be a function that deducts the dollar value of the selected question if a player answers incorrectly or fails to answer within the time given.

+Players will also be allowed to receive 1 clue.

+If the first player answers inccorectly, the turn goes to second player.

 Whichever team has the most money at the end of the game wins.

 Enjoy!